Division of Environmental Quality Director: Kyra Moore

 - Use citronella candles instead of bug sprays that contain chemicals.
 The candles are an excellent way to repel insects.

-- Enjoy nature by playing outside or taking a hike instead of using the RV’s generator to power a television or game systems.
+- Enjoy nature by playing outside or taking a hike instead of using the RV’s generator to power a television or game system.

-- Stay in designated camping areas to avoid disturbing plant and wildlife.
+- Stay in designated camping areas to avoid disturbing plants and wildlife.